Postpartum Birth Control

-If you are not using a birth control method, it is possible to become pregnant very soon after having a baby.
+If you are not using a birth control method, it is possible to get pregnant very soon after having a baby.
 Using a birth control method in the weeks after you have a baby (the postpartum period) helps you avoid an unintended pregnancy.

 When choosing a birth control method to use after you have a baby, think about the following: